grapa-dev/grapa/docs-src/docs/syntax/basic_syntax.md

 #### Dynamic Variable Access in Functions

-This enables dynamic variable access and modification in functions:
+This enables dynamic variable access and modification in functions by passing variable names as strings:

 ```grapa
 /* Function that can access any variable by name */